-- \ programme - \ list of jury members and National Authority delegates - \ list of entries with names and nationalities. - He must meet the O.O.D. and Jury Chairman. - He must assist the O.O.D. to resolve all race problems. - He must be present at any drivers meeting. - He must check and approve the race course to comply with UIM and the advance regulations.
-This must be completed with the O.O.D. and/or Safety Officer and any official Drivers Representative. - During the meeting he must keep close contact with O.O.D. and be satisfied that everything is being done correctly according to UIM rules. - He must ensure a Jury meeting is held promptly and any penalty is imposed according to UIM rules. - In case of an accident, he must keep all the information on the progress or otherwise of the injured persons and he must send completed UIM accident report form to UIM as soon as possible. - After completion of the races, he must receive a copy of all classifications and documents to be transferred to UIM. - He should be present at the Technical Inspection of the winning boat. - He must survey the weighing of the boats (if applicable), or receive the relevant data. - He reserves the right to order the exchange of any relevant ECU/CDI unit with another if supplied by the UIM. - He must be present at the prize giving. - He shall present any UIM Medals to the winners.
+- race program - list of entries with names and nationalities. - He must meet the O.O.D. and the Protest Judge. - He must assist the O.O.D. to resolve all race problems. - He must be present at any drivers meeting. - He must check and approve the race course to comply with UIM rules and the advance program

+This task must be completed with the O.O.D. and/or Safety Officer and any official Drivers Representative.

+- During the event he must keep close contact with O.O.D. and be satisfied that everything is being done correctly according to UIM rules. - He must ensure that any penalty is imposed according to UIM rules. - In case of an accident, he must keep all the information on the progress or otherwise of the injured persons and he must send completed UIM accident report form to the UIM secretariat as soon as possible. - After completion of the races, he must receive a copy of all classifications and documents to be transferred to UIM. - He should be present at the Technical Inspection of the winning Aquabike. - He must survey the weighing of the Aquabike, or receive the relevant data. - He reserves the right to order the exchange of any relevant ECU/CDI unit with another if supplied by the UIM. - He must be present at the prize giving. - He shall present any UIM Medals to the winners.

-102.03 - AFTER THE RACE
+03) AFTER THE RACE

-As soon as the results have been verified, the National Authority and the UIM Commissioner forwards these results to the UIM Secretariat.
+As soon as the results are verified, the National Authority and the UIM Commissioner forwards these results to the UIM Secretariat.

 After the event, he sends his report to the UIM Secretariat by using the official form, within ten days after the race.
 The official results of the event must be enclosed with the report.
-The reports from Commissioners, including accident reports, are to be considered as confidential matter and cannot be used for aims other than UIMs, not be communicated to the press or otherwise disclosed for any purpose whatsoever.
-Should any Commissioner fail to obtain all necessary data and results for transmission to U.I.M., he will note this fact in his report and will urge the organisers to send all required documents by themselves to the Secretariat of U.I.M., as soon as possible.
+The reports from Commissioners, including accident reports, are to be considered as confidential matter and cannot be used for aims other than UIM's, not be communicated to the press or otherwise disclosed for any purpose whatsoever.
+Should any Commissioner fail to obtain all necessary data and results for transmission to UIM, he will note this fact in his report and will urge the organisers to send all required documents by themselves to the Secretariat of UIM, as soon as possible.